 A Finitely Convergent Disjunctive Cutting Plane Algorithm for Bilinear Programming

-Abstract: We develop a finitely convergent disjunctive cutting plane algorithm to obtain an $\epsilon$-optimal solution or detect infeasibility of a general nonconvex continuous bilinear program.
-While our cutting planes are obtained in a similar manner to Saxena et al. (2010) and Fampa and Lee (2018), a feature of our algorithm that guarantees the finite convergence is exploring near-optimal extreme point solutions to a current relaxation at each iteration.
-In this sense, our proposed algorithm extends the idea analyzed in Owen and Mehrotra (2001) for solving mixed-integer linear programs to the general bilinear programs.
+Abstract: In this paper we present and analyze a finitely-convergent disjunctive cutting plane algorithm to obtain an $\epsilon$-optimal solution or detect infeasibility of a general nonconvex continuous bilinear program.
+While the cutting planes are obtained in a manner similar to Saxena, Bonami, and Lee [Math.
+Prog.
+130(2): 359-413, 2011] and Fampa and Lee , a feature of the algorithm that guarantees finite convergence is exploring near-optimal extreme point solutions to a current relaxation at each iteration.
+In this sense, the presented algorithm and its analysis extends the work of Owen and Mehrotra [Math.
+Prog.
+89(3): 437-448, 2001] for solving mixed-integer linear programs to the general bilinear programs.

 Keywords: Bilinear programming, Nonconvex programming, Disjunctive programming,Global optimization, Cutting planes